eurofurence/reg-attendee-service/README.md

 If you place this repository OUTSIDE of your gopath, `go build main.go` and `go test ./...` will download all required dependencies by default.

+## Running on localhost

+Copy the configuration template from `docs/config-template.yaml` to `./config.yaml`.
+This will set you up for operation with an in-memory database and sensible defaults.

+Then run `./main -config config.yaml -migrate-database`.

+## Test Coverage

+In order to collect full test coverage, set go tool arguments to `-covermode=atomic -coverpkg=./internal/...,./web/...`, or manually run `go test -covermode=atomic -coverpkg=./internal/...,./web/... ./...`.

 ## Contract Testing

 This microservice uses [pact-go](https://github.com/pact-foundation/pact-go#installation) for contract tests.